 - Create photographs with visual appeal.
 If you’re not a ‘pro’ photographer engage one who knows the dos and don’ts.
 Remember this is what will attract a customer to read on.

 - Analyze the product features.
 This will help establish what is more important to the reader.
 Write all the important descriptions with additional content just in case a customer needs more to make a decision.
 Also organize content with topics, consistent typography and color coding to make it user friendly.

 - Adopt an appropriate size.
 This will help to arrange the products in order of prominence and need without clutter and misrepresentation.
 The number of pages should be considered because of the print process.

 - Always use fillers to have an appropriate and inviting layout.
 This could be company introduction, articles or testimonials.

 - Ensure the cover is appealing to the reader.
 Tease the reader to flip the pages through use of a featured product, offers or sensational images that are beyond customer doubt of trashing the catalogue.

 - Multi-media marketing.
 Package for print as well as web.
 Ensure that the PDF file is search engine friendly since customers will find you online before making a call.
 Be ready to advertise through online ads or direct emailing.
 This will eventually drive traffic to the catalogue as well as the company website.
 Provide a contact form or addresses such as call lines, email, and social media links for inquiries.

-For more information and assistance to develop a product catalogue, call; 0707624629 or email to email@example.com
+For more information and assistance to develop a product catalogue contact us by, calling; 0707624629 or email to email@example.com